AdobeDocs/commerce-marketplace/src/pages/guides/sellers/seller-overview.md

 ## Submit for review

-After completing development, testing, and creating a new extension entry, submit your app or extension for technical and marketing review.
+After completing development, testing, and creating a new listing entry, submit your app or extension for technical and marketing review.

 *  [Learn more](submit-for-review.md)